 For instance, by 1950 passenger revenue was 10 percent of freight revenue when in 1920 passenger revenue had been 20 percent of freight revenue.
 While passenger trains are rarely profitable, before the 1950s railroads were earning enough that their freight revenues could easily offset the losses.
 Also, in just a decades span between 1947 and 1957 operating mileage by passenger trains dropped from 160,000 (1947) to 112,000 (1957) and would continue into the following years.

-It can be said (which is true) that one reason for the decline of passenger railroading and the “depression” of the railroad industry as a whole, which occurred beginning in the 1950s until deregulation in 1980, is the result of severe sanctions and regulation by the Interstate Commerce Commission (ICC).
+It can be said (which is true) that one reason for the decline and the “depression” of the railroad industry as a whole, which occurred beginning in the 1950s until deregulation in 1980, is the result of severe sanctions and regulation by the Interstate Commerce Commission (ICC).
 However, the railroads also, in a way, caused their own downfall by the shoddy and monopolistic practices they took part in during the 19th and early 20th centuries (which resulted in many of the regulations imposed on them).
-A few stats regarding the decline of passenger railroading during these years:
+A few stats regarding the decline during these years:

 · Between an 18-year span following the year after World War II, 1946, passenger traffic declined from 770 million to 298 million by 1964.

 · By the 1950s total industry losses on passenger rail service was over $700 million.

 · Commuter trains declined by 80% from over 2,500 in the mid-1950s to under 500 by the late 1960s.